putthisinthecode/drupal-module-emigrate/README.md

 drush emigrate:export
 ```

-All nodes, users and taxonomy terms will be exported as individual json files.
+All nodes, users and taxonomy terms will be exported as individual json files in the emigrate directory.